Here comes what I really wanted to say.

 itemize those assets.

-Koreans know how to construct their democracy and their industrial base.
+Koreans know how to construct their industrial base and their democracy.

 Koreans are art-loving people.